Recurrent or Persistent Ovarian Epithelial, Fallopian Tube, and Primary Peritoneal Cancer Treatment

 The combination of weekly topotecan and biweekly bevacizumab was evaluated in a phase II study that showed an objective response rate of 25% (all partial responses) in a platinum-resistant patient population.
 The most common grade 3 and grade 4 toxicities were hypertension, neutropenia, and gastrointestinal (GI) toxicity, though no bowel perforations occurred.

 - PLD.
-A phase II study of encapsulated doxorubicin given IV once every 21 to 28 days demonstrated one complete response and eight partial responses in 35 patients with platinum-refractory or paclitaxel-refractory disease (response rate, 25.7%).
+A phase II study of encapsulated doxorubicin given intravenously (IV) once every 21 to 28 days demonstrated 1 complete response and 8 partial responses in 35 patients with platinum-refractory or paclitaxel-refractory disease (response rate, 25.7%).
 In general, liposomal doxorubicin has few acute side effects other than hypersensitivity.
-The most frequent toxic effects are usually observed after the first cycle and are more pronounced following dose rates exceeding 10 mg/m2 per week and include stomatitis and hand-foot syndrome.
+The most frequent toxic effects are usually observed after the first cycle, are more pronounced following dose rates exceeding 10 mg/m2 per week, and include stomatitis and hand-foot syndrome.
 Neutropenia and nausea are minimal, and alopecia rarely occurs.